btnguyenPersonal/edit/tasks.md

 ## tasks
+- W and B

 - have emacs find alt f

-- have global searchReplace use the same stuff as local searchReplace

 - ts-server integration (do it for real this time)